owayss/blog/content/post/blog-setup/index.md

   acl: public_read
   skip_cleanup: true
 ```
 This tells Travis CI that the Hugo dependency needs to be installed before the build process.
-We install Hugo by downloading a release from their Github repository and installing it wht `dpkg` (the default environment for Travis CI is an Ubuntu trusty 14.04 image).
+We install Hugo by downloading a release from their GitHub repository and installing it wht `dpkg` (the default environment for Travis CI is an Ubuntu trusty 14.04 image).

 You should have noticed the use of environment variables in the `.travis.yml` file.
 This is a way of customizing the build process.
 Environment variables can either be defined in the same YAML file, which is what we have done with the `HUGO_VERSION` and `HUGO_DEB` variables, or, if the variables contain sensitive information, they can be defined in the [repository settings](https://docs.travis-ci.com/user/environment-variables/#Defining-Variables-in-Repository-Settings) on your Travis CI account.
 This is the case for our AWS secret access keys, `AWSAccessKeyId` and `AWSSecretKey` that the Travis CI service needs in order to be able to push our build to the S3 bucket using the AWS CLI.